Talk to us 0300 365 3100

 Abuse can happen anywhere e.g. in a tenant’s own home, in someone else’s home, in the street or even in an environment where it should be safe.

-If you raise concerns regarding another adult which identify him or her as being at risk of harm or neglect, we may need to share the details with the local authority and other agencies in order for them to investigate further.
+If you raise concerns regarding another adult which identify them as being at risk of harm or neglect, we may need to share the details with the local authority and other agencies in order for them to investigate further.

 There may be occasions where we need to raise a safeguarding concern with the local authority, as other residents may be at risk or a crime may have been committed.

-If there is an immediate risk to a child, young person, adult or yourself, please contact the police.
+If there's an immediate risk to a child, young person, adult or yourself, please contact the police.

 You can raise a safeguarding concern directly with your local authority, which is the lead organisation in safeguarding.